Refloow/Discord-Channel-Moderator/.github/README.md

 </h1>

 <p align= "center">
-An free open source, discord moderation bot that helps you restrict certain things such as commands, links in channels where they were not allowed.
+An free open source, discord moderation bot that helps you restrict certain things such as commands, links or filter words in channels where they were not allowed.
   <hr>
 </p>